Clinical evidence for repurposing generics

 Contribute Clinical Insight

-Our first clinician resource focuses on prostate cancer, but we're expanding to other indications where generic drugs show strong repurposing potential.
+Our first clinician resource focuses on prostate cancer, and we're expanding to other diseases where generic drugs show repurposing potential.
 If you’re interested in drug repurposing, we value clinical input from all specialties.

 Share your perspective